-Each year, OTRU conducts evaluation research on a select number of topics—including youth engagement, enforcement activity, and cessation initiatives, to inform Ontario’s Smoke-Free Ontario Strategy.
+Each year, OTRU conducts evaluation research on a select number of topics to inform Ontario’s Smoke-Free Ontario Strategy.
 Current projects assessing the contributions of individual Smoke-Free Ontario Strategy interventions to the overall Strategy goals include evaluations of initiatives in the goal areas of cessation, prevention and protection.

 Tobacco Informatics Monitoring System (TIMS)